 How to do it

-To get baby to latch, sandwich your breast from the side (like a “C” with your hands) and tickle your baby’s mouth with your nipple—it can help to brush your nipple from their chin to their nose and back down a few times.
+To get in position for baby to latch, sandwich your breast from the side (like a “C” with your hands) and tickle your baby’s mouth with your nipple—it can help to brush your nipple from baby's chin to baby's nose and back down a few times.
 They should open their mouth wide, and when they do, drop your breast into their mouth, making sure to get your whole areola in there if possible.
 From there, they will form an air-tight seal around your areola and you will begin to feel a suck; your baby’s tongue will compress it in a wave-like motion, with their cheeks pressing in to express the milk.
 Your nipple should always be towards the back of your baby’s pallet to avoid discomfort.
 And know that this might feel intense and different at first—possibly even a bit uncomfortable—but pain should not persist.

 Is it normal to feel pain?

 Breastfeeding is not supposed to be painful.
 You might have heard stories about women wincing through pain every feeding session for six months, or how people’s nipples were absolutely wrecked.
 All of these things can happen, but that doesn’t mean they are supposed to or that you should tough it out!
-These are often caused by improper latch.
+These are often caused by an improper latch.

-That said, sore or raw nipples can be expected in the first few weeks due to all moisture.
+That said, raw or sore nipples can be expected in the first few weeks due to all that moisture.
 However, if piercing pain continues or you see abrasions and bleeding on your nipples, it might be worth working with your physician or lactation consultant.
-If you have figured out latch but are still experiencing a lot of pain, this would be time to check into a potential oral restriction like a tongue tie or lip tie.
+If you have figured out your latch but are still experiencing a lot of pain, this would be time to check into a potential oral restriction like a tongue tie or lip tie.
 They are very common—both of my children had one—and can be a huge inhibitor to breastfeeding.
 Luckily they are very easily fixed and typically the pain you were experiencing goes away almost immediately.
 For the early days of discomfort, I highly recommend Swehl’s Nips Duo.

 Unlatching

 Equally as important as latching?
 Unlatching.
-That seal is vacuum tight, and you do not want to just pull them off (ouch!).
+That seal is vacuum-tight, and you do not want to just pull them off (ouch!).
 Instead, unlatch your baby by inserting your pinky into their mouth (like a hook!) to break their seal around your areola.

 Let's rewind: When will my milk arrive?